AnjanaMadu/VoiceChatStreamer/README.md

   <b>Step 3:</b> Not ask for option.
 Fill number 1.<br>
   <b>Step 4:</b> Now ask for API ID and API HASH.
 Fill them.<br>
   <b>Step 5:</b> Now ask for mobile fill it also.<br>
   <b>Final Step:</b> Now ask for confirmation.
 Fill it.
 TraLaa.
 Now check saved.
-String Session will be here.
+String Session will be there.
 </details>

 - What is `ADMINS`?
 Just fill your telegram ID.